csavage5/CMPT-383-Project/cmpt383.md

         - upload CSV into playlist

 Languages:
-    - Python for CSV manipulation
+    - Python for a Flask web server

-    - Java for for CLI interface, analysis on playlist content
+    - Java for for CLI interface, writing to JSON, Spotify API interaction

-    - JavaScript for parsing JSON return objects from Spotify API
+    - R for converting JSON files to CSV files

 The two inter-language communication methods:
-    - Docker RPC - Python as server for Spotify API wrapper, Java as client
+    - REST API - Java sends an HTTP request to the Python Flask server to retrieve the Spotify API authentication code

-    - ScriptEngine - running Javascript from Java
+    - Java runtime execution: run the R script within the Java VM

 Deployment technology: Docker containers

-Other ideas:
-    Web: calculator
-        - Languages:
-            - Javascipt for client-side website
-            - Python for REST API
-            - Java / C++ for calculations